 If you’re like me, TV shows about the trials and tribulations of modern dating never get old — hence my addiction to series like NBC's family saga This Is Us.
 That being said, there's a huge difference between shows that simply rehash a tired-yet-true formula, and those that truly impact their viewers.

 Sundance Now's new series This Close is the latter.
 It's also the perfect Valentine's Day watch, regardless of your relationship status.
 Plus, if you're a binge watcher, you can stream the entire groundbreaking series on Sundance Now today.
-Use offer code THISCLOSELU to watch it with a 30-day free trial.

 The shows follows best friends Michael (Josh Feldman) and Kate (Shoshannah Stern).
 Michael is a gay graphic novelist reeling after recently being dumped by his fiancé.
 Kate is a public relations manager trying to hide her new engagement from her heartbroken best friend.
 Michael and Kate are also deaf, as are Feldman and Stern, the series’ creators and stars.
 Together, Michael and Kate weather the highs and lows of romance in episodes that are hilarious, sometimes heartbreaking, and always compulsively watchable.